trevorcampbell/dynamic-means/README.md

 	double obj2, tTaken2;
 	dynm.cluster(dataWindow2, nRestarts, learnedLabels2, learnedParams2, obj2, tTaken2);
 	</pre>
+	and make sure to use `YourAffinityWrapper::yourUpdateFunction` afterwards to compute the new set of "old parameter nodes" to prepare Spectral/Kernel Dynamic Means for the next clustering step

-7. Repeat step 6 as many times as required (e.g., split a dataset of 1,000,000 datapoints into chunks of 1,000 and call `DynMeans::cluster`/`SpecDynMeans::cluster`/`KernDynMeans::cluster` on each)
+7. Repeat step 6 as many times as required (e.g., split a dataset of 1,000,000 datapoints into chunks of 1,000 and cluster each sequentially)

 ####Example Code
 To run the example, first make sure liblpsolve is installed (required for label accuracy computations):